LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 ![qpp](../assets/images/QPP10.png)
 ![qpp](../assets/images/QPP11.png)

-It translates into cypher :
+With an inner `WHERE` to express our condition on dates, it translates into cypher :

 ```cypher
 MATCH (a:Account)